onaio/help/faqs/_posts/2016-12-07-Role-based Permissions.md

 *Above: Permission restriction options available in Ona*

-1. Project collaborators with the **Can Submit** role can have any of the following access restrictions to a form
+1. Project collaborators with the **Can Submit** role can have any of the following access restrictions to a form:

     a) **Allow access to all data** - These users can view and download all the data submitted by all collaborators for that particular form.
 The collaborators will have access to the data, maps, charts, and dashboard.

     b) **Block access to data submitted by other users** - These users can view and download the data they have submitted.
 Data that has been been submitted by other collaborators is blocked.
 The users will only view the records they have submitted on table view.
-In the screenshot below, this user has submitted only 1 record and does not know how many other records have been submitted by other users.

     c) **Block access to all data** - These users cannot view or download any data, they will only be able to submit data.
-The table view, chart, and dashboard will be disabled and users will get a notification as shown below.
+The table view, chart, and dashboard will be disabled.

 2. Project collaborators with **Can Edit** roles can have any of the below access restrictions to a form: